 Loro Parque is a zoo park with an orchid garden.
 Every hour it’s a live show (usually with dolphins or sea lions).
 The zoo area is big so prepare to spend a few hours here.

 Pass: tickets €34 for adults and €23 for children and it’s open every day.
+The place is loved by children but also by adults.
+They have a full agenda with activities that you can attend.

 It’s definitely the best park on this island.
 The park is the winner of the ‘2015 Tripadvisor Traveller’s Choice Award for Best Water Park’ and is Europe’s biggest water park.
 I felt like a small kid enjoying several times all the rides.